ktneely/rendercv4leaders/README.md

 </div>

+## Theme update for Leaders and Managers

+This fork contains updates to v1.14, adding the "Responsibilities" and "Accomplishments" subsections for `company:` under the Experience section.
+This allows leaders to craft their resume or CV in such a way that it highlights the breadth of their influence and impact to the organization.

+The following themes contain the additional subsections:
+- markdown
+- classic
+- sb2nov

+A non-updated theme will simply ignore the content under these subsections; omitting these sections will make the resume look like the original theme.
+Hopefully the framework will be more extensible in the future and I can add this as a pull request.

+## Original README continues....

 RenderCV allows you to create a high-quality CV as a PDF from a YAML input file.
 It supports Markdown syntax and gives you complete control over the $\LaTeX$ code.

 The primary motivation behind RenderCV is to provide a concrete framework that allows: